Mersey Prizes

 In honour of Leslie Klenerman, Professor of Orthopaedic Surgery in Liverpool from 1987 to 1995.

-This prize is open to Mersey T&O trainees including overseas trainees.
+This prize is open to all Mersey T&O trainees including overseas trainees.

 The prize is awarded to the best trainee in the academic year they first sit and pass the FRCSOrth.